gskielian/Share-Your-Data-With-This/README.md

-# Angular-d3-node-mongo-live-website Template
+# Provided for your copypasta

-This is a template site with all the fixings for connecting data to the cloud (later on can just branch or fork into new projects).
+This is an open-sourced template site with all the fixings for beaming your data to the cloud, and displaying on a website with d3.graphs.

 Features include a real-time (as much real time as you need it) graph, that stores its data on a Mongo db.